 Step 1: Familiarize yourself with the clutch and stick shift

-Assuming you possess or have access to a vehicle with a manual transmission, sit in the driver’s seat and take note of the various features and components while the vehicle is not running.
+Assuming you own or have access to a vehicle with a manual transmission, sit in the driver’s seat and take note of the various features and components while the vehicle is not running.
 Get a feel for the clutch, the third pedal that’s located directly left of the brake.
 It’s the heart of the difference between automatic and manual.
 Familiarize yourself with its resistance and when you can feel it grip.
 Afterward, locate the gear shifter, or “stick,” which is typically located in the center console between the front seats or adjacent to the steering wheel.
 Make sure your seat is adjusted so you can easily reach all three pedals.
+You need to be able to push the clutch in all the way.

 Step 2: Practice shifting with the engine off and emergency brake engaged